masonfmatthews/rails_assignments/projects/online_voting/README.md

 * Any visitor to the app can view details of upcoming bills.
 * Constituents can log in and:
   * Vote yes or no on any upcoming bill
-  * Ask a question about an upcoming bill
-  * View all users' questions on a single upcoming bill
-  * View answers to all questions on single upcoming bill
-  * +1 a question (in essence, mark it to say that you think it's a good question)
-  * View all questions that you +1'd (and their answers)
   * View constituent voting results of closed bills
   * View the congressperson's voting history on these bills
 * Someone from the congressperson's office can log in and:
   * Create constituent accounts
-  * Create new upcoming bills
+  * Create new upcoming bills and upload a PDF of each bill
-  * See questions on a bill written by constituents
-  * Answer questions
+    * This should send an e-mail to all constituents notifying them of the new bill to view
   * See the constituent voting results of each bill
-  * See all constituent questions on any upcoming bill in one place (with number of followers for each question, ordered by number of followers)
+  * See all constituent questions on any upcoming bill in one place
   * Mark an upcoming bill as closed (no longer "upcoming")
   * Enter the congressperson's actual vote on a bill placed in congress